its-a-unixsystem/bydit/README.md

 *   `--debug`: Optional.
 Enable verbose debug logging to the console.
 *   `-h, --help`: Display help information.
 *   `-V, --version`: Display version information.
+*   `--overwrite <TEXT>`: Optional.
+If provided, the content of filtered posts or comments will be replaced with the specified text.
+This happens *before* deletion if `--delete` is also used.
+*   `-y, --yes`: Optional.
+If provided with `--delete`, skips the confirmation prompt before deleting items.
+*   `--delete`: Optional.
+Delete the fetched items from Reddit after processing.

 ## Output Format